Vexxy/cwplugins/plugins/c2tiedhandsfix/readme.md

 # Cider Two spawn with hands tied fix

-The fix for spawning with you hands tied in Clockwork: Cider Two.
+The fix for spawning you with your hands tied in Clockwork's Cider Two schema.

 Created by SomeSortOfDuck.